 Local geographies and places, and features of places, are brought into relief as the tornado tore into them:

-In the space of two minutes, the streets were filled with ruins, most of the Houses, Barns and Outbuildings were unroofed, and many totally thrown down, the Windows burst in; Corn and Hay Stacks carried up and dispersed; Trees torn up by the roots; some broken off and carried to a considerable distance; the Lead upon the Church turned up in an astonishing manner and a Piece above half a Ton weight carried into an adjoining Field . . .
+In the space of two minutes, the streets were filled with ruins, most of the Houses, Barns and Outbuildings were unroofed, and many totally thrown down, the Windows burst in; Corn and Hay Stacks carried up and dispersed; Trees torn up by the roots; some broken off and carried to a considerable distance; the Lead upon the Church turned up in an astonishing manner and a Piece above half a Ton weight carried into an adjoining Field. . . .
 The TORNADO continued its course to CALLOW and HOPTON, which instantly presented a similar awful scene of Devastation; the Ruins of Buildings, a Plantation almost destroyed, large Timber Trees 10 and 12 feet in circumference, lying in all directions; some broken and twisted to pieces; others torn up by the roots, with an immense weight of earth hanging to them.
 From thence it proceeded over HOPTON-MOOR, by the upper part of BONSALL and DARLEY, venting its Rage with unabating violence, in a course of about Eight Miles, (in a Northwardly direction) and extending from 300 to 400 Yards in width.

 Eye witness testimony from “a Gentleman of Bonsall-Dale” provides further particularity:

-I was situated,” says he, “in a Dale during the Tempest, and could not see its grandeur to describe it properly; but what I saw of it was truly terrific . . .
+“I was situated,” says he, “in a Dale during the Tempest, and could not see its grandeur to describe it properly; but what I saw of it was truly terrific. . . .
 It tore the roof quite off a Cottage at Okerside, and broke the slates into atoms the same as if they had been beat with a hammer, and took out of the roof a Bed and Blankets, and conveyed them to a considerable distance, and left them on the top of an Ash Tree.
-It passed through the Derwent in Darley-Dale, and divided the River into two parts, so that the bed of the River was quite dry for a considerable space.
+It passed through the Derwent in Darley-Dale, and divided the River into two parts, so that the bed of the River was quite dry for a considerable space.”

 The tornado, a rare event, would be culturally inscribed into local place history.
 Later topographic accounts of Kirk Ireton and surrounding villages, for example, directly associate these places with the tornado.
-In Samuel Lewis’s (1848) Topographical Dictionary of England for example, the entry for Kirk Ireton describes not only a town defined by its extent, local population, economy and buildings but:
+In Samuel Lewis’s (1848) Topographical Dictionary of England, for example, the entry for Kirk Ireton describes not only a town defined by its extent, local population, economy, and buildings but:

 by an awful tornado, accompanied by lightning and loud claps of thunder; large trees were twisted from their roots, most of the houses were unroofed, and the church was stripped of its lead, which was blown into the adjoining fields.43

-By the mid nineteenth century at least, therefore, this rare but devastating event, a freak weather event, was helping to define Kirk Ireton and other villages in the Wirksworth parish topographically, geographically, and historically.
+By the mid-nineteenth century at least, therefore, this rare but devastating event, a freak weather event, was helping define Kirk Ireton and other villages in the Wirksworth parish topographically, geographically, and historically.

-Phenomenal and Eventful Place Making
+Phenomenal and Eventful Placemaking